rudreshveerappaji/Ivy-patient-help/README.md

 ## Conclusion

-The solution proposed and validated here with the prototype (and the additional use cases that are work in progress listed in "Demo" section above), can be easily integrated in a Hospital or Medical environment by leveraging Cisco Webex teams, and achieve better user experience for patient & nurse/doctor interactions.
+The solution proposed and validated here with this prototype, can be easily integrated in a Hospital or Medical environment by leveraging Cisco, open source &  3rd party healthcare products to achieve better user experience for patient & nurse/doctor interactions.

 Here are the top benefits of using this solution:
   1. Reduced time for adoption : Quick adoption of the solution without the need for network redesign of physical infrastructure.